davber/clj-clos/README.md

 ## NOTE

-The implementation is currently horrendously ineffective, basically recreating the method chain for each invocation to `call-next-method`.
+* The implementation is currently horrendously ineffective, basically recreating the method chain for each invocation to `call-next-method`.
 On the upside, there is no overhead unless `call-next-method` is actually invoked, and it is completely compliant with regular `defmethod`'s and `defmulti`'s, so can coexist with regular method definitions for a multi-function.

+* It currently resolves the chain from the universal taxonomy, i.e., any custom taxonomy provided to `defmulti` will be silently ignored.

+* Another distinction from CLOS, is that no exception is raised when trying to call next method at the end of the chain, but instead it becomes a noop.

 ## Testing